 - ANOVA test is a precursor to linear regression analysis.
 In other words, it tells us if the linear regression results we got using our sample can be generalized to the population that the sample represents.

-Keep in mind that for a linear regression analysis to be valid, the ANOVA result should be significant (<0.05).
+Keep in mind that for a linear regression analysis to be valid, the ANOVA result should be significant (p < 0.05).
+Additionally, regression models should meet key assumptions including homoscedasticity (constant variance), linearity, and normality of residuals.

 - Sum of Squares measures how much the data points in your set deviate from the regression line and helps you understand how well a regression model represents the modeled data.